siferati/ClassicActionCombat/README.md

 ## Requirements

 In order for the addon to work correctly, you must have nameplates active.
-You can activate them by going to Interface Options > Names > Unit Nameplates > Always Show Nameplates.
+You can enable them by going to Interface Options > Names > Unit Nameplates > Always Show Nameplates.

 ## Controls